 The second level is that indexes are designed to lure traders and products are designed to profit from them

 Backtests based on non-tradable indexes are as naive as they can get.
 Some have even used in backtests synthetic data of the S&P 500 going back hundreds of years.
-The results should be dismissed on the basis of absurdity.
-Usually authors with no skin-in-the-game do not realize the impact actual trades have and think of the market as abstract passive entities.
+The results should be dismissed based on absurdity.
+Usually, authors with no skin-in-the-game do not realize the impact actual trades have and think of the market as abstract passive entities.
 However, markets are dynamic and paths depend on participation.
 Deterministic thinking is very dangerous.
 Markets are adaptive, highly non-linear stochastic processes.
 Have you taken this into account in your recent backtests?

 If you have any questions or comments, happy to connect on Twitter: @mikeharrisNY